soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 The <goal-index> is  a sub-pool where goals that share the same index value are stored.
 Goals are indexed as follows:
 * Their most-derived type.
 When goals are created, they are placed in the pool indexed by their most derived type.
 * Their sub-types.
 Goals are shallow copied into pools based on their base types (all of them).
 * Their declared decisions.
-When goals are being used to make explicit decisions (see ###), they are also shallow copied into pools based on their requested decisions.
+When goals are being used to make explicit decisions (see [Decide Operators](#decide)), they are also shallow copied into pools based on their requested decisions.

 These indices ensure that goal pools stay small (increasing match speed) and for flexibility and generality in how goals can be referenced.